laxmanmula6383/laxmanmula6383/README.md

 ## About Me

-I am a **Java Full Stack Developer** with **3.4 years of professional experience** in building and maintaining enterprise-level web applications.
+I am a **Java Full Stack Developer** with **4+ years of overall software development experience, including 3.5+ years of professional experience and 7 months of internship at Cognizant** specializing in building and maintaining enterprise-level web applications.
 I have strong hands-on experience in **Java, JSP, Spring Boot, Microservices, React, Oracle SQL, AWS, and Docker**, and I enjoy developing scalable backend services and user-friendly frontend applications.
 I love building web applications and solving real-world problems using technology.

+My software development journey began with a Java Developer Internship at Cognizant (May 2022 – Nov 2022), where I gained hands-on experience in Java and Spring Boot application development.
+During the internship, I worked on RESTful APIs, backend development, SQL database operations, debugging, code optimization, and Agile development practices.
+This experience provided a strong foundation in enterprise application development and software engineering best practices.

 ## Experience